The Decline and Fall of

 In Season One, "Veronica Mars" was amazing.
 Even the most ageist critics were forced to applaud the quality writing and strong acting that gave us the most compelling and sharply-defined characters in TV history, as well as the most quotable dialogue, the most surprising plot-twists, and some tricky mysteries that even Dashiell Hammett would have admired.

-It drew even more applause from the youth rights community.
+It drew further applause from the youth rights community.
 The show offered a teenaged character who is smart and strong.
 She competently solves as many crimes as her private investigator father, and her father is no slouch.
 "Veronica Mars" was a show for and about teenagers that was remarkably free of ageist stereotypes or sermons preaching ageist double-standards.

 After that first season, "Veronica Mars" ran for two more.
 Sadly, it could not sustain its greatness.
 By the time it was canceled, it was barely better than other TV shows.